genie-team/graphql-genie/docs/queries.md

 input CityWhereInput {
   # nested where, only find cities where the user matches this
   user: UserWhereInput
-  # Filter on whether or not a field exists.
+  # Filter on whether or not a field exists (or is not empty for an array)
   # input CityExistsInput {id: Boolean, name: Boolean, neighborhoods: Boolean, user: Boolean}
   exists: CityExistsInput
   # Filter on whether or not a field value matches.
 Can only check scalar and enum fields